 Point Reyes National Seashore contains approximately 130 kilometers (80 miles) of shoreline, much of which park visitors may safely explore.
 Visitors may drive almost right up to Drakes Beach, Limantour Beach, and the Great Beach (at the North and South Beach parking lots).
 The rest of the park's shoreline may only be accessed by trail or by boat.
+For driving directions to beaches or trailheads for beaches, visit our Directions to Park Destinations page.
 Some beaches, such as Palomarin and Sculptured Beaches, are good for tidepooling, while other beaches are covered by vast expanses of sand.
 The ocean water rarely exceeds 10°C (50°F), so those without wetsuits rarely stay in the water for long.
 Hypothermia, sneaker waves, and rip currents are just a few of the hazards of which visitors should be aware.
 Please read the Safety Issues Associated with Beaches section below for more information.

 The beaches of Point Reyes frequently are named as some of California's cleanest beaches.
 Please help protect marine life and keep your park's beaches clean by disposing of refuse in the garbage cans/dumpsters located at beach and trailhead parking lots.
 Or come out to help clean up the beaches on California Coastal Cleanup Day on the third Saturday of September.

 Pets are permitted on certain sections of Kehoe, Limantour, and Great Beach and must be restrained by a 1.8-meter (6-foot) leash at all times.
 Visit our Pets page for more information.